navinspm/clndr-rails/README.md

 *= require clndr-rails
 ```

-###Create and use calendar
+### Create and use calendar
 Create calendar is very simple.
 Just use `Clndr.new(:name_of_clndr)` in your controller or other else.
 You can access to  Clndr by `:name_of_clndr` in helpers
-If you need dynamically change some settings you can assignment your Clndr to instance variable and use config methods, eg:
+If you need to dynamically change some settings you can assign your Clndr to an instance variable and use config methods, eg:
 ```
 @simple_clndr = Clndr.new(:simple)
 @simple_clndr.start_with_month = Time.now - 1.year